 - Current ID and test authorization

 - A lunch (leave it in your car)

-Note that the Civil PE exam will be computer-based starting in 2022, so you will no longer be able to bring in books after that point.
-Any reference materials required will be provided at the testing center as well as a searchable PDF reference guide.
+Note that the Civil PE exam is now computer-based as of January 1, 2022, so you will no longer be able to bring in books even to the Civil PE.
+Any reference materials required will be provided at the testing center, including the searchable PDF reference guide.